 -(a / b)

-(divmod A B) takes two integers and returns a list containing the floored quotient and the remainder
+(divmod A B) takes two integers and returns a cons-box containing the floored quotient and the remainder.

 logand, logior and logxor operate on any number of arguments nil as an argument to these functions is treated as a zero.
 Fail if either A or B is not an atom.
 The shorter atom is considered to be extended with zero bytes until equal in length to the longer atom.